Geetha Arts

 Geetha Arts is an Indian film production and distribution company known for its works in Telugu cinema.
-It is established in 1972 by Allu Aravind.
-The company is based out of Hyderabad.
-It has produced around 60 films majority of them in Telugu in addition to a few films in Hindi, Malayalam, Tamil, and Kannada languages.
+It is one of the largest and most successful production houses in South Indian cinema.
+It was established in 1972 by Allu Aravind.
+It has produced around 60 films majority of them in Telugu in addition to a few films in Hindi, Tamil, and Kannada languages.

-Geetha Arts marked its beginning through the 1974 Teugu film Bantrothu Bharya.
-The company has made movies featuring actors such as Chiranjeevi, Rajinikanth, Aamir Khan, Ravichandran, Pawan Kalyan, Allu Arjun, Ganesh, Nani, Ram Charan, Nikhil Siddharth and Vijay Deverakonda.
+Geetha Arts marked its beginning through the 1974 Telugu film Bantrothu Bharya.
+The company has produced films featuring actors such as Chiranjeevi, Rajinikanth, Aamir Khan, Pawan Kalyan, Ram Charan, Allu Arjun, Ganesh, Nani, Ravichandran, Govinda and Kartik Aaryan.
 It has also expanded its presence into film distribution, exhibition and digital content.

 History

-Geetha Arts is an Indian film production and distribution company established in 1972 by Allu Aravind, the son of veteran Telugu comedian Allu Ramalingaiah.
+Geetha Arts is an Indian film production and distribution company established in 1972 by Dasari Satyanaraya Murthy, Vegi Veera Raju and Allu Aravind, the son of veteran Telugu comedian Allu Ramalingaiah.
 The company was named after the Hindu philosophical text Bhagavad Geeta which inspired Allu Aravind.
 It is formerly known as Geetha Art Productions, Geetha Cine Enterprises, Geetha Creative Arts.

 Online streaming service

-Allu Aravind in association with MyHome Group owner Rameswar Rao Jupally started OTT named "Aha" which went live on February 8, 2020.
+Allu Aravind in association with MyHome Group owner Rameswar Rao Jupally started an OTT service named Aha which went live on February 8, 2020.